Philadelphia Dog Bite Injury Lawyer

 Dogs have long been man’s best friend and are loyal pets.
 However, they sometimes lash out, and some breeds are capable of biting with incredible force.
 Dogs may bite if they feel threatened or feel the need to protect their home or their owner.
 While some breeds may be more dangerous than others are, any dog is capable of injuring a person, and the behavior of a dog depends on the treatment they receive from their owners and families.
 If you were bit by a dog that was not your own and need legal advice, contact Lee Ciccarelli for a free consultation and a free case evaluation.

 The legal team at Ciccarelli Law Offices believes that dog owners are entitled to their rights if their dog bites someone without provocation, and conversely need to be held accountable if their dog injures someone due to their negligence.
-On either side of the table, the personal injury attorneys at Ciccarelli Law aggressively defend the rights of our clients.
-If you’ve been involved in any situation involving a dog bite, it’s crucial that you understand your legal rights.
-Reach out to our team of professionals to start reviewing your case today.
+On either side of the table, the Philadelphia personal injury attorneys at Ciccarelli Law Offices aggressively defend the rights of our clients.

 Dog Bite Laws in Pennsylvania